Health measures during the construction of the Panama Canal: Outcome

 The first two and a half years of the American canal effort were substantially dedicated to preparation, much of it making the area fit for large-scale human habitation.
 A significant part of this was the sanitation program put in place by Gorgas.
 Nearly $20 million was spent on health and sanitation during the ten years.

+Gorgas continuously faced opposition because of the cost- and manpower-intensive nature of the eradication work, as well as entrenched ideas that mosquitoes were irrelevant to disease spread.
+At one stage, Theodore P. Shonts, head of the commission responsible for the canal, requested U.S. President Theodore Roosevelt to remove Gorgas from the project because of his costly obsession with mosquitoes.
+Roosevelt asked advice from two leading physicians in the U.S. He was told that he had a choice between Shonts and Gorgas, and that he would get his canal if he supported Gorgas.
+Thereafter, Roosevelt gave Gorgas his full backing.

 In the end, these efforts were a success: by 1906, yellow fever was virtually wiped out in the Canal Zone, and the number of deaths caused by the other tropical disease, malaria, was also reduced significantly.
 The hospitals maintained were by far the best to be found anywhere in the tropics; some 32,000 patients were treated per year.

 While disease reduction dramatically improved the health of white workers, black workers—the majority of the canal workforce—continued to die in large numbers, at ten times the rate of white workers in 1906.
-While medical care was provided to all, housing was not provided to black workers, many of whom had to live in tents and tenements outside the mosquito-controlled zone.
-In the end, 350 white workers had died compared to 4,500 black workers.
+While medical care was provided to all, housing was not provided to workers, many of whom had to live in tents and tenements outside the mosquito-controlled zone.
+In the end, 350 white workers and 4,500 black workers had died.
 While the loss was tragic, it was far less than during the French era.

 Today, the Panama canal area is regarded as free of yellow fever and malaria.